hogehoge0604/serverless-qrcode-generator/README.md

 ## Installation

-If yet serverless framework install.
+If yet serverless framework not been installed.
 Please install from the following URL https://serverless.com/framework/docs/providers/aws/guide/installation/

 1. Clone `serverless-qrcode-generator` from github